color grading

 The Basics of Color Grading

-Let’s take a look at some crucial concepts in the world of basic color grading tools.
+Let’s take a look at some important concepts in the world of basic color grading tools.

 Color grading and color correction are often used interchangeably, but they refer to distinct areas of filmmaking.

-Color grading involves adjusting the overall “look” of a film and is typically done as one of the last steps in post-production; it includes manipulating things like contrast, brightness, and color saturation.
+Color grading involves adjusting the overall “look” of a film and is typically done as one of the last steps in post-production; it includes manipulating things like color saturation, color hues, and contrast.
+Typically, color grading is done as one of the steps after color correction.

 It is usually a more technical process carried out in the earlier stages of post-production to create a consistent look across the entire image.
 Generally, it has less impact on the creative aesthetic of the film footage.